 How many presenters will there be – 2-3

 How many participants will there be – 50-100

-There are many different webinar platforms out there – the big guys like Gotowebinar are anywhere from 89-500+ per month and they do everything you would need for a webinar.
+There are many different webinar platforms – the big guys like Gotowebinar are anywhere from 89-500+ per month and do everything you would need for a webinar.
 This is great for large companies.
-I am assuming you are a small company – yes that is true.
+I am assuming you are a small company – yes, that is true.

 There are a few different options for small businesses.
 The one I am most familiar with is Zoom.
-It provides the basic websinar functions for free.
-The limits on the free account is the length of the websira and the number of participants.
+It provides the essential webinar functions for free.
+The limits on the free account are the length of the website and the number of participants.
 Less than 40 minutes and less than 100 people for free.
 It does allow for screen sharing, whiteboard, annotations, and private and group chat rooms.
 It also will record the webinar for future playback.

-Webinar Jam – The one thing this does that the others do not do – it allows for purchases during the webinar via pop-up tools.
-It also allows for 6 presenters on any given webinar.
+Webinar Jam – The one thing this does that the others do not do – is it allows for purchases during the webinar via pop-up tools.
+It also provides for 6 presenters on any given webinar.
 They say you can push it to YouTube Live and Facebook Live.
-This will increase the reach for each webinar.
+This will increase the reach of each webinar.
 It does record and replay.
-Starts at 39.95 per month.
+It starts at 39.95 per month.

-Everwebinar is a paid addon to Webinar Jam – it allows for a webinar to be replayed as if it was live.
-Saving you time.
-You can either replay it completely or do a hybrid where the chat section is live and the webinar itself it recorded.
+Everwebinar is a paid add-on to Webinar Jam – it allows a webinar to be replayed as if it were live.
+It saves you time.
+You can replay it entirely or do a hybrid where the chat section is live and the webinar is recorded.

 This is a platform where you can store anything only.
-They now have file stream which allows me to store everything in the cloud and sync to any device and not use up the pace on the device.
+They now have a file stream that allows me to keep everything in the cloud, sync to any device, and not use up the pace.
 It will pull down just the file I want to use.
 This was the answer to running out of space on my laptop.
 It is also a great way to backup my files off-site.
-If I need to replace any of my devices all the data is stored elsewhere so nothing gets lost.
-I do have my Google Drive backed up as well so I am covered for data loss.
+If I need to replace my devices, all the data is stored elsewhere, so nothing gets lost.
+I also have my Google Drive backed up, so I am covered for data loss.